Eagle Union | Royal Navy | Sakura Empire | Ironblood

 - Memetic Hand Gesture: She always has a finger on her mouth.

-- No Hero to His Valet: She is one of the few Ironbloods who doesn't take Bismarck's posturing and will call her out.
+- No Hero to His Valet: She is one of two Ironbloods who doesn't take Bismarck's posturing and will call her out.
+For context the only other two people who see through Bismarck are Tirpitz and the commander.

 - Odd Friendship: The playable Eugen has one with Prince of Wales, despite being one of the ships responsible for Wales' first great failure.
 Wales is apparently the one who put her up to wearing her infamous bikini.